Johnybonny/AT-AT-Simulator/README.md

 # AT-AT-Simulator
 OpenGL program that allows you to control the AT-AT vehicle well known from Star Wars franchise.

-This simulator was created as a final project for Computer Graphics and Visualization course by two students of Information Technology on Poznań University of Technology:
+This simulator was created as a final project for Computer Graphics and Visualization course by two students of Information Technology on Poznań University of Technology.
+All 3D models were created by us.

 Jakub Mrówczyński
 Szymon Pasternak